MamboBryan/newsletter/newsletter/2025-03-31/index/index.md

 ## Why Android Security Matters: Common Threats in Mobile Application and How We Can Fix Them 🔐

+Do you think that your Android app is secure?
+Think again for [Brandy Odhiambo](https://x.com/_brandyodhiambo) educated the audience on the importance of Android Security.
+She started by narrating a short story about how she built an Animation app suing an API only to use an Android Security tool whoch revealed that her API Key was vulnerable to a Cyber Attack.
+The moral or rather lesson from this story is the importance of securing your Android app.

 ## Backend Blitz: Supercharge Your Android Apps with Ktor, Redis, and MongoDB (Workshop) ⚙️

+In the beginning, we heard a few words from [The Chief Senior Dishwasher, GDE](https://x.com/mambo_bryan) who wasted no time in introducing the audience to Ktor through an interactive workshop.
+He even demonstrated the importance of Error Handling by use of code samples which also referenced the aspect of Security in a User-Account setting in the context [pun intended] of Product.
+As if both of them were doing a collaborative session, we had [Pasaka Mutuku](https://x.com/pasaka254) who dived deeper into Ktor and presented everything that a Mobile Engineer would need to know in the context [pun again] of Backend Development...

 ## The Community Showcase 🙌